-Political turmoil and unrest in Syria began in March 2011, and since then over five million people have fled the country, and over six million remain as internally displaced people.65 The UN has estimated over 400,000 people have lost their lives as a result of the civil war and armed conflict.66 Many of those had been oppressed by non-State armed groups, such as the Islamic State of Iraq and the Levant ('ISIL'), and many others at the hands of government forces through makeshift detention centres in the country.67 investigate all alleged violations of international human rights law since March 2011 in the Syrian Arab Republic, to establish the facts and circumstances that may amount to such violations and of the crimes perpetrated and, where possible, to identify those responsible with a view to ensuring that perpetrators of violations, including those that may constitute crimes against humanity, are held accountable.69
+Political turmoil and unrest in Syria began in March 2011, and since then over five million people have fled the country, and over six million remain as internally displaced people.
+The UN has estimated over 400,000 people have lost their lives as a result of the civil war and armed conflict.
+Many of those had been oppressed by non-State armed groups, such as the Islamic State of Iraq and the Levant ('ISIL'), and many others at the hands of government forces through makeshift detention centres in the country.

-Before the establishment of the Syria IIIM, the UNHRC in 2011 created an Independent International Commission of Inquiry ('COI') on the Syrian Arab Republic.68 The COI was mandated to:
+Before the establishment of the Syria IIIM, the UNHRC in 2011 created an Independent International Commission of Inquiry ('COI') on the Syrian Arab Republic.
+The COI was mandated to: